aimclub/FEDOT/docs/source/api/pipeline.rst

         pipeline.save(path=path_to_save, create_subdir=True, is_datetime_in_path=True)

-    Pipeline will be saved like this (with different timestamp):
+    Directory with saved pipeline will look like this (with different timestamp):

     📦saved_pipelines